deepchecks/deepchecks/docs/source/user-guide/integrations/spark_databricks.rst

 Running the Integrity Suite
 ---------------------------
-One of deepchecks' usecases is to validate the integrity of the dataset, even without a model.
+One of deepchecks' use-cases is to validate the integrity of the dataset, even without a model.
 In order to do so, the single dataset integrity suite can be run on the dataset.

 .. code-block:: python